vapoursynth/vapoursynth/doc/functions/frameeval.rst

    *f*, containing the current frames.
 This is mainly so frame properties can be accessed and used to make decisions.
 Note that *f* will only be a list if more than one *prop_src* clip is provided.

+   The *clip_src* argument only exists as a way to hint which clips are referenced in the *eval* function which can improve caching and graph generation.
+Its use is encouraged but not required.

    This function can be used to accomplish the same things as Animate, ScriptClip and all the other conditional filters in Avisynth.
 Note that to